Select and configure the Genesys Cloud WebRTC phone

 - A Genesys Cloud WebRTC phone created for you by a telephony administrator

 The Genesys Cloud WebRTC phone allows you to make and receive calls using the Genesys Cloud app and WebRTC technology.
-You do not need a physical phone or a downloaded softphone to call with the Genesys Cloud WebRTC phone.
+You do not need a physical phone or a downloaded softphone to make and receive calls with the Genesys Cloud WebRTC phone.

-Note: Genesys supports the Genesys Cloud WebRTC phone in the desktop app and in the web app with the supported browsers as noted in the Genesys Cloud system requirements.
+Note: Genesys supports the Genesys Cloud WebRTC phone in the desktop app and web app with the supported browsers.
+For more information, see Genesys Cloud system requirements.

 Select the Genesys Cloud WebRTC phone as your phone

-- From the sidebar, click Calls to open the Calls panel.
+- From the sidebar, click Calls.
+The Calls panel opens.
 If you do not currently have a phone selected, the Calls icon is red.

 - Type the Genesys Cloud WebRTC phone name in the Search for phone field.

 - From the displayed suggestions, select your phone.Note: Only users with telephony admin permissions can create a Genesys Cloud WebRTC phone.
 If you do not have an assigned Genesys Cloud WebRTC phone, contact your IT department or administrator.

 Configure the Genesys Cloud WebRTC phone settings